dmorse/pscfpp/README.md

 and field-theoretic Monte-Carlo (FTMC) simulations.
 The package was originally designed for SCFT calculations, and provides an extensive set of tools for this.
-The formulation of FTMC in PSCF, which is new in this version, is based on a partial-saddle point approximation to an exact formulation of the partitition function as a functional integral.
+The formulation of FTMC in PSCF, which is new in this version (v1.2), is based on a partial-saddle point approximation to an exact formulation of the partitition function as a functional integral.
 The current version of PSCF is written primarily in C++, supplemented by CUDA code to enable the use of a graphics processing unit (GPU).
+The acronym PSCF stands for Polymer Self Consistent Field, reflecting the origin of the package as an SCFT program.

 ## History